Vector-relation configurations and plabic graphs: Introduction

 \begin{example} Consider the plabic graph $G$ in Figure \ref{fig:gr36}.
-It has $k=3$ and $n=6$.
-In fact, the associated positroid is the uniform matroid, meaning all $3$ element subsets of $\{1,\ldots, 6\}$ are included.
-So the positroid variety is the whole Grassmannian $Gr_{3,6}$.
-In short, the boundary vectors $v_1,\ldots v_6 \in \mathbb{C}^3$ of a configuration can be generic.
+The associated positroid variety is the full Grassmannian $Gr_{3,6}$.
+As such, Theorem \ref{thm:plabic} asserts that the boundary vectors $v_1,\ldots v_6 \in \mathbb{C}^3$ of a configuration can be chosen generically and the last vector $u$ is determined by them up to scale.

-Now suppose $v_1,\ldots v_6 \in \mathbb{C}^3$ are given and consider the possibilities for the internal vector $u$.
+Indeed suppose $v_1,\ldots v_6 \in \mathbb{C}^3$ are given and consider the possibilities for the internal vector $u$.
 The lower black vertex forces $u,v_1,v_2$ to be dependent while the top black vertex forces $u,v_4,v_5$ to be dependent.
 If the $v_i$ are generic then $u$ must lie on the line of intersection of the planes $\langle v_1,v_2 \rangle$ and $\langle v_4, v_5 \rangle$.
 Hence $u$ is determined up to scale.
 The other two black vertices have degree $4$.
 It is always possible to find a linear relation among $4$ vectors in $\mathbb{C}^3$, so there are no added conditions imposed on $u$. \end{example}